HEALTHYHEPPER.COM

 Michael Murray, N.D. writes about vitamin C and bioflavanoids, “Taking vitamin C with bioflavanoids may offer benefits in absorption, but only if the product contains bioflavanoids at a meaningful level.
 When the amount of citrus bioflavanoids is just window dressing, there is no real increase in absorption.
 However, if the level of bioflavanoids is equal to or greater than the level of vitamin C, then absorption is enhanced.”

 Vitamin C assumes a critical role in the body’s defense against free-radicals.
 Put simply free-radicals are what causes damage to our cells and body tissues, causing us to age or causing degenerative diseases.
 Vitamins C and E and glutathione are what our body uses to fight off free radical damage.
-There is something called “hereditary glutathione deficiency”.
-Individuals with this deficiency have markedly increased cell damage.

-Deficiency of intracellular glutathione has been identified in a number of clinical conditions: cancer, AIDS and alcohol induced liver disease.
-(1) Murray writes about several studies on this topic and concludes, “The results indicate that vitamin C can decrease cellular damage in patients with hereditary glutathione deficiency and is more effective and less expensive than NAC.”
-Vitamin C is generally considered by most doctors to be beneficial to hepatitis.
-Just about every protocol I have ever seen for hepatitis C involves taking significant amounts of vitamin C. The doses range from 13 grams a day (taken orally) down to about 3 grams.
+Vitamin C is generally considered by most doctors to be beneficial to hepatitis C. Just about every protocol for Hepatitis C that I have ever seen involves taking significant amounts of vitamin C. The doses range from 13 grams a day (taken orally) down to about 3 grams.
 1 gram is equal to 1000 milligrams.
-I have heard reports of doctors treating hepatitis C with 50,000 milligram injections in combination with alpha lipoic acid.
-The exact source of this is not clear, although I read about it in Lloyd Wright’s book, Triumph Over Hepatitis C.
+I have read in Lloyd Wright’s book, Triumph Over Hepatitis C of doctors treating hepatitis C with 50,000 milligram injections in combination with alpha lipoic acid.

 On this topic of vitamin C and the acute hepatitis, The Encyclopedia of Natural Medicine writes, “ According to Robert Cathcart, M.D., acute hepatitis is one of the easiest diseases to cure using vitamin C. Dr. Cathcart demonstrated that high doses of vitamin C (40 to 100 grams orally or intravenously) were able to greatly diminish acute hepatitis in two to four days.
 He showed clearing of jaundice within six days.